Buddy diving

-Buddy diving is the use of the buddy system by scuba divers.
+Buddy diving is the use of the buddy system by scuba divers and freedivers.
 It is a set of safety procedures intended to improve the chances of avoiding or surviving accidents in or under water by having divers dive in a group of two or sometimes three.
 When using the buddy system, members of the group dive together and co-operate with each other, so that they can help or rescue each other in the event of an emergency.
 This is most effective if both divers are competent in all relevant skills and sufficiently aware of the situation that they can respond in time, which is a matter of both attitude and competence.

 In recreational diving, a pair of divers is usually considered best for buddy diving.
 With threesomes, one diver can easily lose the attention of the other two, and groups of more than three divers are not using the buddy system.
 The system is likely to be effective in mitigating out-of-air emergencies, non-diving medical emergencies and entrapment in ropes or nets.
 When used with the buddy check it can help avoid the omission, misuse and failure of diving equipment.

 In technical diving activities such as cave diving, threesomes are considered an acceptable practice.
 This is usually referred to as team diving to distinguish it from buddy diving in pairs.
+Freedivers may also operate in groups of three, to make more efficient use of dive time, as a recently surfaced diver requires recovery time before they are ready to stand by for another diver's dive.

 When professional divers dive as buddy pairs their responsibility to each other is specified as part of standard operating procedures, code of practice or governing legislation.

 Purpose

+The buddy system is a procedure in which two individuals, the "buddies", operate together as a team so that they are able to monitor and help each other.
+According to Merriam-Webster, the first known use of the phrase "buddy system" goes back to 1942.
+Webster goes on to define the buddy system as "an arrangement in which two individuals are paired (as for mutual safety in a hazardous situation)."

+In adventurous or dangerous activities, where buddies are often required, the main benefit of the system is improved safety; each may be able to prevent the other from becoming a casualty or rescue the other in a crisis.

+The system is also used in training, as a mentorship system, by which the less experienced buddy learns more quickly from close and frequent contact with feedback from the experienced buddy.